Find out if you're eligible for an SA-HELP loan to cover your Student Services and Amenities Fee (SSAF).

 To be eligible for SA-HELP, you must verify your citizenship.
 This is part of the enrolment process in Enrolment Online.
 If you haven't already done so, verify your citizenship now.

 You must have a Tax File Number (TFN) or certificate of application to apply for SA-HELP.
 If you don't have a TFN, apply for one now.

 Your TFN must also validate on your loan application.
 Once you have a TFN, confirm the details with the Australian Taxation Office (ATO) before submitting your application.

-Follow the five steps below to apply for SA-HELP and keep track of your loan.
+Follow the steps below to apply for SA-HELP and keep track of your loan.
 You must submit your SA-HELP application before the census date for the classes you want the loan to cover.

 You’ll be prompted to indicate if you intend to access a SA-HELP loan when you enrol in Enrolment Online.
 A notification email will be sent to your RMIT student email address confirming your response.